 - Second, it helps members to balance individual interests with the interests of the group and its purpose, so that neither need is compromised.

 - Third, ProSocial provides principles and practices for building cooperation across groups – that is, between one group and another.
 This is the foundation for ‘scaling up’ the size of effective, collaborative groups.

 You can divide this book into two parts: First, the authors want to educate readers on the Prosocial process, clarify why people act as they do when in groups, and set the scientific foundations on which the process is built.
 Second, they share tools for the reader to start their own Prosocial process.
 In this way, it’s not just an ‘interesting’ read – it’s very practical, by design, and written to and for people who want to implement it.

 Want to learn more?
-My discussion of Chapter 1, covering the role of evolution in determining individual- and group- behavior, will be coming soon!
+My discussion of Chapter 1, covering the role of evolution in determining individual- and group- behavior, is now available.
 The rest of the book will be discussed in subsequent posts.

 Also, for an intensive workshop-style training, please take a peek at our event with Dr. Thomas Szabo and Dr. Darnell Lattal, set for January, 2020 near Seattle, WA.
 Tom was a student in Steve Hayes’ lab when Prosocial emerged and has been conducting Prosocial workshops for ten years.
 Darnell is former president of Aubrey Daniels International, one of the foremost OBM firms in the world.
 She has been practicing for over 40 years.

 ProSocial: A Case Study – Battling Ebola in Sierra Leone